GregWickham/Reanimator/index.md

 [![Zebra All-Touch TE](http://img.youtube.com/vi/gx-21ga6hYQ/0.jpg)](http://www.youtube.com/watch?v=gx-21ga6hYQ "Zebra All-Touch TE")

+This Zebra product is an improvement, but it just presents the same old green-screen user interface on a mobile device.
+With Reanimator, it's possible to do much better.

 Quoting Daniel Park in the Zebra video:  "We've found that our warehousing and DC (distribution center) customers have been slower to move to modern Android devices.
 Generally it's because they don't want to touch their back-end warehouse management system."

 In all these cases, users are trapped between two options they don't like: